 Escape the crowds and visit the Northern Lakes in late winter and early spring.
-The weather is fresh, there’s snow on the hills and the there’s still so much to see and do in Keswick and the Northern Lakes.
+The weather is fresh, there’s snow on the hills and the there’s still so much to see and do in and around Keswick.
 The natural beauty of the area offers an abundance of walks on the fells, bike rides through our landscapes, sailing trips on our lakes and general enjoyment and adventure of the great outdoors.

 Join us this July and enjoy the best of the Lakes!